shoebill23/CW2025_20698118/README.md

 - Font Loading Issues:
   - The font would not load from the resources folder even though it was specified in the `window_styles.css`
   - Solution:
-    - Introduced a separate class to load the font programatically (FontLoader.java)
+    - Introduced a separate Java class (FontLoader.java) to load the font programatically into the necessary files
-    - Added a Helper class (FontHelper.java) to apply the font to labels and text nodes
+    - Added a Helper class (FontHelper.java) to apply the font to labels and text nodes and to diagnose font availability to keep FontLoader.java's job as just loading the font

 - Game Not Restarting as Expected:
   - After changing the brick randomization logic to the 7-Bag system the game would not restart as expected and would instead just crash.